dataminelab/datareporter/SETUP.md

 * **changes:**
   * All changes should be reflected automatically.
 The server is running in watch mode with incremental build support and should rebuild at any source code change.
-  * To see details/logs of build go into repo root dir and run `docker-compose logs plywood`
+  * To see details/logs of build go into repo root dir and run `docker compose logs plywood`

 ### Publishing NPM reporter-plywood package
 This is depricated but still available for backward compatibility.